Plan Comparison

 • Vanguard*

-Distributions At termination, retirement, or death.
-All plans provide for various forms of benefit, including lump sums, installments, and various forms of annuities, depending upon the investment contract.
+At termination, retirement, or death.
+This plan provides for various forms of benefit, including lump sum, installments, and various forms of annuities, depending upon the investment contract.
 Withdrawals and distributions prior to age 59½ may be subject to a 10% additional tax penalty.**

 **Withdrawals and distributions not made due to financial hardship or minimum distribution requirements may be rolled over to other qualified retirement plans or individual retirement accounts (IRAs), as permitted by law.